 The Wister Family Collection includes four sets of personal papers, which provide first hand records of the family's history.
 The contents of these papers are listed in detailed inventories below:

 Records for all archival material in the Collection can be discovered in the Connelly Library Catalog.

 The notable former residents associated with the estates of Belfield, Little Wakefield, Wakefield and Wister, and the lives of the Wister Family are elaborated through a series of articles, papers, photographs and other research online:

 This collection provides reference for the local history of Germantown, Pennsylvania, with particular respect for subjects relating to historic features of the La Salle University campus grounds.
 A significant portion of this collection relates to Charles Willson Peale (1741-1827), American Colonial Era portrait painter and Revolutionary War Captain who resided on Belfield Estate from 1810 to 1826.
-Pictured above: Working Sketch of the Mastodon by Rembrandt Peale, courtesy of Wikimedia Commons.

 Researchers are encouraged to explore our Local History Guide to discover more about the historic character of the Germantown region.